back to top

 When buying calls, an option with a delta of approximately 0.70 (or delta 70) is always my starting point.
 These options offer a good balance between the cost of the option and the amount of extrinsic value I must pay for the option.
 Sometimes I will buy options with a delta of 0.60, sometimes 0.80, but 0.70 is always my initial go-to.

 My other guideline for buying calls is I try to keep the extrinsic value down to roughly one-third of the total premium.
 For example, if the option premium is $3.00, I don’t want to pay more than $1.00 of extrinsic value if I can help it.
 For put options, I am a little more lenient.
-In the case of puts, I want the extrinsic value to be no more than 50 percent of the total option premium.
+In the case of puts, I want the extrinsic value to be no more than 50 per cent of the total option premium.

-Set Up Your Own Criteria for Buying
+Set Up Your Criteria for Buying

 Deciding on an expiration date and delta for your stock options can help thin the pool of choices as you pick what to buy.
 I’ve shared my preferences for buying stock options, but yours may very well differ.
 You may be willing to take on more or less risk than me, and you can adjust your rules accordingly.